jhonny1677/Borrower_Classification/modular_code/readme.md

 6. Evaluate the performance of your trained models using the `model_evaluation.py` module.
 Calculate metrics such as accuracy, precision, recall, F1 score, or area under the ROC curve (AUC-ROC) to assess the model's effectiveness.

-7. Finally, use the trained model to make predictions on new, unseen borrower data using the `model_prediction.py` module.
+7. Finally, use the trained model to make predictions on new, unseen borrower data using the `engine.py` module.

-8. Execute 'engine.py' to execute the model.

 Feel free to modify the provided code, add your own algorithms, or customize the workflow to suit your specific borrower classification needs.